Kyle Finn: Halesowen Town

 Finn joined Northern Premier League Division One Midlands side Halesowen Town on 8 June 2021, he stated that he decided to drop two divisions due to increased work commitments.

 Kyle made his debut for Halesowen Town on 14 August 2021 in a Northern Premier League Division One Midlands fixture away at Cambridge City, and proved to be the matchwinner scoring the winning goal in a 2–1 victory.

 Tamworth

 On 1 June 2022, Finn re-signed for Southern League Premier Division Central side Tamworth.

 Finn made his second debut for Tamworth on 6 August 2022, in a Southern League Premier Division Central fixture at home to Ilkeston Town, with the match finishing 1-1.

 On 20 August 2022, Finn scored his first goal of the 2022–23 season in an away fixture against Bedford Town, with the player netting on the 54th minute to give Tamworth a 5–0 lead, with the match finishing 8–1 to Tamworth.

+Halesowen Town

+Finn re-signed for Southern League Premier Division Central side Halesowen Town on 21 June 2025.

+Leamington

+On 18 May 2026, Finn was announced as the first summer signing for newly relegated Southern League Premier Division Central side Leamington.
+Kyle made his debut for Leamington on 8 August 2026, in the opening day fixture of the 2026–27 season away at Real Bedford.
+Finn was named captain and scored, however his new club were defeated by a 4–2 scoreline.